Marcovs10/Cyber-GRC-Engineering-Portfolio/08-IoT-Security-and-Architecture.md

 ## Perception layer.
 Sensors selection

 When selecting sensors for the perception layer, it's essential to consider what data we'll need for our project in order to choose the appropriate sensor.
-It's also essential to identify the device's deployment location, as this will significantly influence the criteria regarding short-, medium-, and long-range standards, communication protocols, and costs.
+It's also essential to identify the device's deployment location, as this will significantly influence the criteria regarding short-, medium-, and long-range standards, communication protocols, batery, and costs.
 This will allow us to select the devices that best suit the project, both technically and economically.

 ![S3 thingsboard](./images/IOT.DEVICESCOST.png)